MetaMask/SIPs/SIPS/sip-30.md

 - `version` - The number 1
 - `salt` (optional) - An arbitrary string to be used as a salt for the entropy.
 This can be used to generate different entropy for different purposes.
 - `source` (optional) - The ID of the entropy source to use.
-If not specified, the default entropy source will be used.
+If not specified, the primary entropy source will be used.

 #### Returns
 The entropy as a hexadecimal string.